-James: I believe we are advanced in the use of our data system.
+James: I believe we are advanced in the use of OSI Pi.
 This is a key tool in driving improvement.
 Ideas and trials also progress very quickly here.
 Once an improvement is identified and is communicated properly there are few restrictions to it progressing.
 There is also consistent buy-in from the operators who run the process - without that the system would fail as improvements would not be sustained.
-The site management team has a key role in facilitating improvement; ensuring that improvement work is aligned to objectives and resources are made available.
+The site management team has a key role in facilitating improvement: ensuring that improvement work is aligned to objectives and resources are made available.

-At St Helens, left. and Surdulica, above, everyone is encouraged to generate new energy efficiency ideas
+left. and Surdulica, above, everyone is encouraged to generate new energy efficiency ideas

 MOST IMPROVED INDIVIDUAL PERFORMANCE

-MILKICA BORISOV, SURDULICA

-The Surdulica technologist stresses that energy efficiency success depends on the universal buy-in of everyone.
+MILKICA BORISOV.
+SURDULICA The Surdulica technologist stresses that energy efficiency success depends on the universal buy-in of everyone.

 Why did you win the best individual award?

 Milkica: I involved every employee in the processes of reducing energy.
 After receiving the award, the plant had an external audit which stated energy awareness was deeply integrated in all aspects of daily operations as a result of extensive training and a proactive approach by everyone.
-Everyone at Knauf Insulation Surdulica played a role in reducing energy consumption: the plant manager, the energy purchasing team, the quality control team which defines technological parameters for production, the production team which works within these parameters and promotes effective energy use, the engineering team which is responsible for the proper functioning of equipment and project implementation, and the finance team, which gives information about the savings achieved.
+Everyone at Knauf Insulation Surdulica played a role in reducing energy consumption: the plant manager, the energy purchasing team, the quality control team which defines technological parameters for production, the production team which works within these parameters and promotes effective energy use, the engineering team which is responsible for the proper functioning Milkica: We started with a monthly HSE checklist, where the energy manager, HSE manager and environmental manager went around the factory together to check the condition of equipment.
+All corrective actions were then included in the plant integrated action list.
+Also every day I send a report to the management team stating the previous day's energy consumption so actions can be taken if consumption is higher than normal.
+Milkica: I want to retrain everyone every year about the importance of energy awareness through workshops, quizzes and employee awards as well as continue decreasing plant energy consumption with the involvement of the management team and the whole plant. im of equipment and project implementation, and the finance team, which gives information about the savings achieved.
 What challenges did you overcome?